TheCloudBill/custom_dropdown_tcb/README.md

-# search_choices
+# custom_dropdown_tcb

-Highly versatile Widget to search through a single or multiple choices list in a dialog box or a menu.
-Supports pagination and future/network/API/webservice searches with sort and filter.
+Custom dropdown with search, dialogbox and many more versatile features.
+Supports pagination and future/API/webservice searches with sort and filter.
+Powered by TheCloudBill @ Dweck Enterprise LLP

 ## Platforms